AltSysrq/fourleaf/README.md

 Anonymous tuples are treated as structs, where the first element is field 1, the next is 2, and so on.

-The type `()` is represented as null, as well as other unit-like structs.
+The type `()`, as well as other unit types, is represented as integer 0.

 User-defined structs of all kinds are represented as structs, with field tags specified by the user.
 Newtype structs can of course directly delegate to whatever they contain.

-User-defined general enums are represented as a struct where each enum variant is a different field, tags selected by the user.
-The content of the enum is treated the same way as user-defined structs.
+User-defined general enums are represented as an enum with a discriminant selected by the user, and a struct body corresponding to the contents of the variant.
 C-like enums can also be serialised as integers.

 There is currently no pre-defined way to serialise floating-point values.